elmerdotdev/ciccc-node-js-express-exercise/README.md

 1. Create a `dev` branch after accepting the assignment
 2. Switch to the `dev` branch after cloning the repository to your localhost
 3. Set up your Node webserver using Express.
-Install Express by running `npm install express` on the terminal
+Install Express by running `npm install express` on the terminal.
+Set up your `tsconfig.json` and `.gitignore` files at the root of your project.
+The gitignore file should have `node_modules/` listed so that it does not get committed to the repository.
 4. Create an empty array called `products` which will be your in-memory database.
 You can use the fields below for your object properties

     - id